Afrozaar/spring-integration-java-dsl-advice-bug/README.md

 Little project to simulate and demonstrate: https://jira.spring.io/browse/INT-4545

-It sets up a simple message source, message handler and then via a service activator to which then via a service activator to an advice.
+It sets up a simple message source, message handler and then via a service activator an outbound advice chain is added.

 The advice chain returns a string and the test listens for messages on the advice output channel.